wh-alice/mig_visualstudio/vs/misc/property-access-must-assign-to-the-property-or-use-its-value.md

 ---
-title: "Property access must assign to the property or use its value" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "Property access must assign to the property or use its value | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"